 9 Signs You Are In A Right Person Wrong Time Situation

 “All the movies about right person wrong time always end well, why can’t my relationship go smoothly too?” you might be thinking.
 Hold your horses, though.
 You’re not even completely sure that you’re in such a situation yet.

 It could be a fleeting suspicion or a sign as clear as day that this just isn’t the right time.
 Think you might be in a ‘right person wrong time’ relationship?
 Here are 9 signs that can help you ascertain your doubt.

 1. They’re not looking for a relationship

-But your little love bubble turns out to be a house of cards and comes tumbling down when they tell you they’re not looking for a relationship.
+But your little love bubble turns out to be a house of cards when they tell you they’re not looking for a relationship.
+Just like that, it all comes tumbling down.
 It’s hard to admit, but you have no choice but to respect their decision.

 You can’t force anyone to love you, a lesson you learned that one time a dog completely ignored your attempts to pet him.
 Whatever decision they’ve made, they must’ve done so after a lot of consideration.

 2. Your future goals don’t meet